 3. Encourage the Habit Of Saving

 We previously mentioned the importance of playtime, the same act can be introduced when you want to encourage them on habits of saving.
 Provide your children with an allowance and assign them a task, ask them to only use the money for the task, the one who resists temptations and saves can later be rewarded.
-This form of reward mechanism is used by many psychologist to teach new behaviors to children.
-This way the child will associate savings to something fun and positive.
+This form of reward mechanism is used by many psychologists to teach new behaviors to children.
+This way the child will associate savings with something fun and positive.

 4. Consult Them On Financial Decisions